KidRated.com is listed by the kidSAFE Seal Program.

 One of the best views in London has to be earned and you pay by walking up a steep hill to get there.
 It can get quite busy at the top but it’s well worth the trek!
 Primrose Hill is right next to Regent’s Park if you fancy exploring further.
 Alternatively, head to Regent’s Park Road where you’ll find plenty of quaint cafes for a warming hot chocolate.

 For a bit of activity, Marylebone Green Playground is a wonderland of climbing frames, seesaws, and all sorts.
-The park is the largest grass area in Central London available for sports so be sure to bring a bat and ball for a post-Christmas family game.
+The park is the largest grass area in Central London available for sports so be sure to bring a bat and ball for a post-walk family game.

 3. Alexandra Palace